IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 - `payment-keys.000.key` - byron payment signing key
 - `address-000` - printed address of a byron payment signing key (above) where funds from genesis were moved
-- `genesis-address-000` - genesis address with funds that will be transfered from to byron address-000
+- `genesis-address-000` - genesis address with funds that will be transferred from to byron address-000
 - `payment-keys.000-converted.skey` - this is a byron payment signing key (payment-keys.000.key) converted to a corresponding Shelley-format key
 - `payment-keys.000-converted.vkey` - this is a verification key that was obtained from signing key `payment-keys.000-converted.skey`
 - `address-000-converted` - `address-000` converted to a corresponding Shelley-format key